Xiaoke1982/FeiCryptoBacktest/README.md

 # FeiCryptoBacktest

 ## Overview
 **FeiCryptoBacktest** is a modular Python framework designed for backtesting cryptocurrency trading strategies.
-It includes tools for portfolio management, strategy integration, performance evaluation, and supports CSV data loading, making it an ideal platform for building and testing crypto strategies.
+It includes tools for portfolio management, strategy integration, and performance evaluation, and supports CSV data loading, making it an ideal platform for building and testing crypto trading strategies.

 ## Project Structure
 The project follows a modular structure to enhance reusability and maintainability.
 Below is an overview of the main folders and their contents: